Download the HPLC Calculator App: The Ultimate HPLC Analysis Tool

 Avatar

-slucas 4 d ago
+slucas 10 m ago

 Yes, the instrument is fully calibrated and other methods report good results.
 The only remarkable thing is that this method is the only one I have that use hydrogen as carrier gas.